Diagnosis: Soar

 What Soar gets right

 The impasse mechanism is a work of engineering.
 When knowledge is insufficient to select or apply an operator, Soar creates a substate and reasons about the gap (§3, p.7).
 The same decision cycle runs recursively in the substate, with full access to all reasoning and memory capabilities.
-This single mechanism unifies planning, hierarchical task decomposition, metacognition, and deliberate operator evaluation without separate meta-processing modules (§3.3, p.9).
+This single mechanism unifies planning, hierarchical task decomposition, metacognition, and deliberate operator evaluation (§3.3, p.9).
 Most architectures bolt these on.
 Soar derives them.

 The architecture arrived at this answer through forty years of building agents that had to work.
 Soar started in 1983 as a problem-solving architecture.
 The early agents exposed what was missing: no way to learn from deliberation (chunking was added), no way to handle uncertainty in selection (RL was added in 2005), no way to remember facts or experiences (semantic and episodic memory were added in 2006–2008), no way to reason about space (SVS was added).
 Each addition came from running into a wall while building a real agent, then extending the architecture to get past it.
-The staging of rejection before ranking wasn’t designed from theory.
-It was discovered by engineers who kept building agents until the decision procedure had to work that way.

 Chunking is the cleanest learning mechanism in any cognitive architecture.
 It backtraces through the dependency chain, identifies which superstate conditions were necessary, and writes a production rule that fires directly next time (§4, p.9–10).
 Deliberation compiles into reaction.
 EBBS ensures the learned rule is correct relative to the substate reasoning and as general as possible without being over-general (§4, p.10).
 Among cognitive architectures, this is the most principled compiler.